 Being social is good for morale.
 It also gives you a way to network and uncover local strategies.
 You can even start a driving club and make cool jackets.
 In all seriousness though, I think one of my favorite parts of driving was when I met other drivers at a Lyft driver event (they used to have socials in every city, every week).

 I think a lot of drivers get burnt out because they feel alone on the road.
 It is one of the most common things I see among drivers.
 There are places you can go to make friends or business associates with like-minded people.
 The airport lot is a good place to start.
 Personally, prefer having a few close friends in a chat on Voxer or Zello so we can talk while we drive.

 6. Get Athletic/Running Shoes

-Whenever I drive for long periods of time, my foot begins to cramp up from hitting the brake/gas/brake/gas/OMG BRAKE pedal 1000 times an hour.
+When I became an Uber Driver and started driving for long periods of time, my foot begins to cramp up from hitting the brake/gas/brake/gas/OMG BRAKE pedal 1000 times an hour.
 On top of this, my ankle would always get sore from shifting my feet.
 So much so, that I actually wore out the ankle portion of my shoes before any other part, putting a big hole in the part of my shoes that my foot uses to pivot between the brake and gas pedal.